MengDriver/Hello-World/README.md

 # Hello-World
 Personally the first Repository

-I'm struggling with my personal deleopment and carrer right now.
+I'm struggling with my personal development and carrer right now.
-How to polish my sword before slay an enemy?
 How to survive this era?
 How to live a life of quality at this times?
 Where are we heading?